-JSC "KazakhExport" Export Insurance Company (formerly "KazExportGarant" Export Insurance Corporation) (hereinafter, the "Company") is a joint-stock company incorporated in 2003 in the Republic of Kazakhstan in accordance with the Kazakhstan legislation.
+JSC "KazakhExport" Export Insurance Company (hereinafter, the "Company") is a joint-stock company incorporated in 2003 in the Republic of Kazakhstan in accordance with the Kazakhstan legislation.

 The Company holds a license to conduct insurance and reinsurance activity No.2.1.55 dated 21 May 2018 issued by the National Bank of the Republic of Kazakhstan (the NBRK), which replaced the license No.2.1.55 dated 20 April 2017 issued by the NBRK.
 The license allows the Company to conduct the voluntary insurance in the following classes: